-In Varna and Burgas, the supply of ready-made "turnkey" apartments in resort complexes is shrinking.
-New projects are being actively sold out at the excavation stage.
-This is already reflected in price dynamics and the structure of transactions.
+In Varna and Burgas, the supply of move-in-ready apartments in resort complexes is shrinking.
+Many units in new developments are selling off-plan, at an early construction stage.
+This is already affecting prices and the mix of sales.

-In 2026, a significant portion of new coastal complexes is being sold even before being commissioned.
+In 2026, a significant share of homes in new coastal developments is sold before the buildings are completed.

 - Ready apartments by the sea sell faster.
-Good options are gone in 1–3 months.
+The most attractive homes sell within one to three months.

 - In new complexes, many apartments are booked before the building is commissioned.